 This course covers the creation and management of innovative flow systems spanning procurement, operations, transportation and distribution, and will focus on three recurring themes:

-- 1. Innovative product flow system design requires changing old paradigms and seeing the product flow process from a strategic, integrative perspective - 2.
-Changes to product flow require parallel changes to management systems and structures, such as planning, measurement, compensation, and organization. - 3.
-A well-defined change management process is essential.
+1. Innovative product flow system design requires changing old paradigms and seeing the product flow process from a strategic, integrative perspective such as planning, measurement, compensation, and organization.